#58 Using Math Infused Stories to Teach Elementary School Math With Lynda BrennanDec 07, 2021

 Here is your FREE...

-Wouldn't it be amazing if your students and kids loved math?
+Wouldn't it be amazing if your students loved math?
 You're in luck!
 I've compiled some awesome resources that I know will help you to make this happen!
 Here are your free resources:

-- 17 Simple Ideas to Inspire your Students and Kids to Love Math and a customizable worksheet to track your inspiration and progress,
+- 17 Simple Ideas to Inspire your Students to Love Math and a customizable worksheet to track your inspiration and progress,

 - A free downloadable copy of my book Raise Your Math Grade and all the resources and references from the book,